metagn/rot/doc/spec.md

 jkl
 ```

-Author note 1: Whitespace and commas being interchangeable is unintuitive, but it is the most reasonable choice to me by process of elimination.
-Only using whitespace seems too inflexible and may require a separate "newline escape" character, and commas ideally have some meaning in the language as they pretty clearly delineate information.
-Only using commas opens up the question of what `abc "def ghi"` by itself means.
-Allowing both but only one at a time per phrase/document seems like an arbitrary restriction.
-- Addendum: Since this was written, whitespace as delimiters can be optionally disabled in the parser to become part of unquoted strings, see section in additional features.

 A phrase can be wrapped in parentheses (`()`) to nest inside other phrases.
 Using this syntax, newlines also delineate phrase terms like inline whitespace.

 ```